 Obermeyer’s Avery Flannel (men’s and women’s) nails it.
 The Avery uses deceptively simple construction: cotton flannel plaid outer, quilted nylon liner, and 40g synthetic insulation.
 Two chest pockets fit daily stash-ables, and two tricot-lined handwarmer pockets keep your digits warm and dry.

-I’ve tested a few flannels in my day, and I’m always eager to try more.
+Our editor has tested a few flannels in his day, and he’s always eager to try more.
 It’s a simple piece, but like, say, a great trucker hat, you just know when it’s the right one.

-I’m 6’3″ and a buffet away from 200 pounds — the Obermeyer Avery Flannel fits like a dream.
+He’s 6’3″ and a buffet away from 200 pounds — the Obermeyer Avery Flannel fits like a dream.
 More than just the right sleeve length with enough shoulder room, this flannel wears great over a shirt alone for cool fall or spring days.
 But it’s also a champ on especially nasty evenings over a full puffy.
-I’ve even found myself stuck in a rainy walk home after a long day at the office, and while not waterproof, the Avery Flannel shrugs off chilly drizzle or sleet.
+He has even found himself stuck in a rainy walk home after a long day at the office, and while not waterproof, the Avery Flannel shrugs off chilly drizzle or sleet.

 Best of all, like any true flannel, it’s a snap-up!